LeebaErlbaum/tic_tac_toe_python/README.md

+# Python Tic Tac Toe

-# This is a Python program to play tic tac toe with 2 players
+## These are Python3 programs to play tic tac toe with two players and against the computer

-Note: It is still in progress
+*Note: game against the computer still in progress

+Run the two player program in terminal or command line using: `python3 two_player_tic_tac_toe.py`

+- The game instructions are pretty self-explanatory and players are given prompts within the program.
+- Might be adding more comments within the code itself later on.